 The goal of the BA Computer Systems program is for graduates of the program to proceed to graduate study, attain industry positions in the computing field, or engage in other satisfactory activities for which their BA Computer Systems studies have prepared them.

-* Declared computer systems majors in Fall quarter of designated year.
+* Declared computer systems majors in Fall semester of designated year.

-** Annual graduations starting from Fall quarter of designated year.
+** Annual graduations starting from Fall semester of designated year.

 Source: CSUSB Office of Institutional Research